Purdue-ECE-461/project-2-project-2-24/README.md

 Change directory to the "server" directory.

 1. "./run_server.sh install" will install all required packages in a virtual environment.
-You will see a .venv folder appear in the server directory after running this program.
+You will see a venv folder appear in the server directory after running this program.
 To activate this virtual environment, use the command: "source venv/bin/activate".
 2. "./run_server.sh start" will start the server and the local host url will be provided in the terminal which you can then paste into a broweser to view.
 The url will be: http://localhost:8080.
 You can use: http://localhost:8080/docs to test out the api functionality.
 3. "./run_server.sh test" will run all the testcases for the program and output results in "test_output.txt."
 4. "./run_server.sh clean" will remove the virtual environment
 5. "./run_server.sh -help" will also provide information on how to run the server.

 You will also need to set up a .env file in the server directory for the program to run properly.
-GOOGLE_CLOUD_PROJECT, BIGQUERY_DATASET & GOOGLE_APPLICATION_CREDENTIALS are the three different environment variables currently in use.
+GOOGLE_CLOUD_PROJECT, BIGQUERY_DATASET GOOGLE_APPLICATION_CREDENTIALS, and GITHUB_TOKEN are the four different environment variables currently in use.